 As an additional safety measure, you can also install a sump pump failure alarm that will help you detect failures early.
 If your sump pump is not working and water starts to accumulate in the pit, the alarm will sound before your basement becomes flooded.

-Some models are Wi-Fi enabled (such as this one), so they can send you an alert to your phone if there’s a problem.
+Some models are Wi-Fi enabled, so they can send you an alert to your phone if there’s a problem.

 What is the most common cause of sump pump failure?

 The most common causes are power outages, stuck switches, and clogged discharge pipes.

 Does the homeowner’s insurance cover (water damage from) sump pump failure?

 Well, it depends on the type of insurance you have.
 Unfortunately, most standard homeowners’ insurance won’t cover water damage due to a faulty sump pump.
 However, you can add coverage for sump pump failure anytime (not the same as flood coverage!).